AnastasiaPsarou/RouteRL-Karma/Readme.md

 The `routerl_karma_parallel_env` directory contains an updated version of the [RouteRL](https://github.com/COeXISTENCE-PROJECT/RouteRL) framework, in which each agent’s actions involve selecting both a **route** and a **departure time**.
 To accommodate this MultiDiscrete action space, this version employs the **Parallel API** from the PettingZoo library instead of the **AEC API** used in the original RouteRL implementation.
 Furthermore, it introduces **monetary pricing** and **karma-based mechanisms** within the route choice context.

-The `routerl_aec_environment` contains a version of the [RouteRL](https://github.com/COeXISTENCE-PROJECT/RouteRL) framework, where agents are assigned an income value, and travel route costs are incorporated into the reward function based on each agent’s Value of Time (VoT).
+The `routerl_aec_environment` contains a version of the [RouteRL](https://github.com/COeXISTENCE-PROJECT/RouteRL) framework, where agents are assigned an income value, and travel route costs are incorporated into the agent's reward function based on each agent’s Value of Time (VoT).

 `scenarios` folder the different scenarios that are going to be tested during the work.
 Specifically,